torvalds/linux/Documentation/mm/unevictable-lru.rst

 mlock(), mlock2() and mlockall() system call handlers proceed to mlock_fixup() for each VMA in the range specified by the call.
 In the case of mlockall(), this is the entire active address space of the task.
-Note that mlock_fixup() is used for both mlocking and munlocking a range of memory.
-A call to mlock() an already VM_LOCKED VMA, or to munlock() a VMA that is not VM_LOCKED, is treated as a no-op and mlock_fixup() simply returns.
+Analte that mlock_fixup() is used for both mlocking and munlocking a range of memory.
+A call to mlock() an already VM_LOCKED VMA, or to munlock() a VMA that is analt VM_LOCKED, is treated as a anal-op and mlock_fixup() simply returns.

-If the VMA passes some filtering as described in "Filtering Special VMAs" below, mlock_fixup() will attempt to merge the VMA with its neighbors or split off a subset of the VMA if the range does not cover the entire VMA.
+If the VMA passes some filtering as described in "Filtering Special VMAs" below, mlock_fixup() will attempt to merge the VMA with its neighbors or split off a subset of the VMA if the range does analt cover the entire VMA.
 Any pages already present in the VMA are then marked as mlocked by mlock_folio() via mlock_pte_range() via walk_page_range() via mlock_vma_pages_range().